Analog television: Structure of a video signal

 The front porch is a brief (about 1.5 microsecond) period inserted between the end of each transmitted line of picture and the leading edge of the next line's sync pulse.
 Its purpose was to allow voltage levels to stabilise in older televisions, preventing interference between picture lines.
 The front porch is the first component of the horizontal blanking interval which also contains the horizontal sync pulse and the back porch.

 The back porch is the portion of each scan line between the end (rising edge) of the horizontal sync pulse and the start of active video.
 It is used to restore the black level (300 mV) reference in analog video.
 In signal processing terms, it compensates for the fall time and settling time following the sync pulse.

-In color television systems such as PAL and NTSC, this period also includes the colorburst signal.
+In color television systems such as PAL and NTSC, this period also includes the color burst signal.
 In the SECAM system, it contains the reference subcarrier for each consecutive color difference signal in order to set the zero-color reference.

 In some professional systems, particularly satellite links between locations, the digital audio is embedded within the line sync pulses of the video signal, to save the cost of renting a second channel.
 The name for this proprietary system is Sound-in-Syncs.